Students should demand abolishment of tuition fees, not a discount

 Amidst the pandemic, post-secondary students across Canada are enduring a fall 2020 semester like no other.
 Institutions are grappling with online learning as a way to continue to operate at this time and almost all in-person elements of attending a college or university are on hold.
-The results are imperfect works-in-progress, but educators are endeavouring as best they can to support their students.
+The results are imperfect works-in-progress, but educators are endeavouring to support their students as best they can.

 One result of this shift to online learning has been a series of requests from students for tuition reductions.
 At my institution, Mount Royal University, nearly 1,500 students signed a petition to reduce tuition and fees.
 Due to the now-extended nature of the ongoing health emergency, the majority of classes during the winter 2021 semester will once again be held remotely.